-Note that the following sections of Appendix 2 of GN No. R. 982 (4 December 2014) will be investigated further and reported on in the EIA Report, following the execution of the relevant specialist studies and targeted public participation:
+Note that the following sections of Appendix 2 of GN No. R. 982 (04 December 2014), as amended, will be investigated further and reported on in the EIA Report, following the execution of the relevant specialist studies and targeted public participation:

-- Section 2(h)(v) The impacts and risks identified for each alternative, including the nature, significance, consequence, extent, duration and probability of the impacts, including the degree to which these impacts - a. can be reversed; - b. may cause irreplaceable loss of resources; and - c. can be avoided, managed or mitigated. - Section 2(h)(vii) Positive and negative impacts that the proposed activity and alternatives will have on the environment and on the community that may be affected focusing on the geographical, physical, biological, social, economic, heritage and cultural aspects. - Section 2(h)(viii) The possible mitigation measures that could be applied and level of residual risk. - Section 2(h)(ix) The outcome of the site selection matrix. - Section 2(h)(xi) A concluding statement indicating the preferred alternatives, including preferred location of the activity.
+- Section 2(g)(v) The impacts and risks which have informed the identification of each alternative, including the nature, significance, consequence, extent, duration and probability of such identified impacts, including the degree to which these impacts - a. can be reversed; - b. may cause irreplaceable loss of resources; and - c. can be avoided, managed or mitigated. - Section 2(g)(vii) Positive and negative impacts that the proposed activity and alternatives will have on the environment and on the community that may be affected focusing on the geographical, physical, biological, social, economic, heritage and cultural aspects. - Section 2(g)(viii) The possible mitigation measures that could be applied and level of residual risk. - Section 2(g)(ix) The outcome of the site selection matrix. - Section 2(g)(xi) A concluding statement indicating the preferred alternatives, including preferred location of the activity.